 It will help you paint a picture of events as they really happened, which can give you valuable perspective on the balance of good and bad things in your life.
 It’s just like looking at history to get a better grasp on how well the world is doing at the moment, but at a personal level.

 Your journal can also help if you find yourself getting discouraged when you try new things.
 That often happens when people focus on their failures and ignore their successes.
 If you write down your victories as they happen, you will get a clear record of your success.
 That will act as proof that you can succeed at things, and looking at that proof will be a powerful motivator when you feel discouraged in life.
-For instance, it’s a really amazing way to keep track of your New Years’ resolutions, no matter what they are.

 2. Types of Journaling to Choose From